 - Most homes already have appropriate wiring in place.

-- Easier to install than gas and can be installed by a homeowner.
+- They're easier to install than gas dryers and can be installed by a homeowner.

-- They are relatively low-mantainence and have budget-friendly repair costs.
+- They are relatively low-maintenance and have budget-friendly repair costs.

 Gas dryers use a gas burner fueled by either natural or propane gas to generate heat.